learn-co-curriculum/dsc-confidence-intervals-lab/README.md

 > Note that with calculated confidence intervals, we captured the true population mean of 42.9

-We can create several such confidence intervals and visualise them to get a better sense of what it means to "capture" the true mean.
+We can create several such confidence intervals and visualize them to get a better sense of what it means to "capture" the true mean.

-Lets set a sample size of 1000 and take 25 samples to calculate the confidence intervals using function above.
+Lets set a sample size of 1000 and take 25 samples to calculate the confidence intervals using the function above.

 ```python